winstonpuckett/av-club/orientation.md

 Hi, I've been named as the team lead for audiovisuals.
 I'm really excited to be part of this and work alongside you guys.
 I love learning and growing together and I see opportunities for all of us to be part of something spectacular.

 I see my major role as casting vision and cultivating culture.
-This is in contrast with a manager, who's major job is pushing down on people until they fit into a mold.
-My role is more to make sure that the sound team could function if I was hit by a bus, which is less about keeping people in line, and more about setting up a neutrient rich environment for people to flourish in.
-There are a couple of implications of this style of leadership that you should be aware of.//Because of the nature of that style of leadership, I'm expecting more of an investment than a typical volunteer position.
+In contrast with a manager, my role is more to make sure that the sound team could function if I was hit by a bus, which is less about keeping people in line, and more about setting up a neutrient rich environment for people to flourish in.
+Of course, this style of leadership means that you are not treated as volunteers, but team members.

-We love and honor chair stackers.
+What's the difference?
+Well, we love and honor chair stackers.
 I have stacked chairs in every church that I've attended.
 When people come up to me and ask how to get on their church's worship team, I respond with, start stacking chairs.
-But the level of team-cohesion it takes to stack chairs effectively is much lower than that of an effective sound team.
+But the level of team-cohesion it takes to stack chairs effectively is much lower than that of an effective audiovisual team.
 So what I'm inviting you to is to be part of a larger story, to think creatively, move with purpose, and have a powerful voice.

 We, the audiovisualteam, exist as a foundational part of the church that provides a vital aspect of connecting people to the presence of God.
-And so we carry that purpose with an equal amount of zeal for our craft.
+And so we carry that purpose with an equal amount of zeal for our craft and all share in responsibility for team dynamics.

-Now, I'm probably scaring some of you.
+Now, I might be scaring some of you.
 This is not a 40 hour a week job you accidentally signed up for and we are very concerned with burnout.
 What we're representing here is the type of team we are cultivating - One moving in unity, with purpose.

 In addition, you don't have to be good at this on day one to join the team.
-No one is.
-Let me repeat that (put hand on chest), no one is.

 Before we move on to our core values, does anyone have any questions, comments, or favorite colors?